 For security threats, you will see the following three options:

 - Repair Threat: Click this to fix the threat!
 Please note that not all threats will have this option.
 This button will only be available for supported plans

 - Ignore Threat: Click this to ignore the threat.
 Only do so if you have contacted us to confirm it’s a false alarm or you are sure that the threat has been addressed

 - File Affected: Click this to see more information about the suspicious file

 Below is an example of what two different security threats look like and how the options are displayed for each:

 Under some threats, you might see next steps for you to take.
 An example of this might be to upgrade the plugin.
 If you do not see these next steps, don’t worry – that just means to contact us – we’ll point you in the right direction.

 Changes to Core WordPress Files

-Web-based shells give an attacker full access to your server — allowing them to execute malicious code, delete files, make changes to your database, and more.
+Web-based shells give an attacker full access to your server, allowing them to execute malicious code, delete files, make changes to your database, and more.

-Older versions of TimThumb may include a vulnerability that allows third parties to upload and execute malicious code in the TimThumb cache directory.
+Older versions of TimThumb included vulnerabilities that allows third parties to upload and execute malicious code in the TimThumb cache directory.